From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against DoS Attacks in UAV Swarm Networks: System Model and Problem Formulation

 \subsubsection{Action Space}

+At each decision point, each UAV agent needs to choose a defensive action.
+The set of all possible actions for an agent forms its action space.
 We assume that the agent makes defense decisions in an independent manner, implying that it may decide to take different actions on specific UAVs.
 At each time step, an agent $i$ can execute one of three MTD mechanisms as described in Section~\ref{section3.3}.
 Hence, we can define the action space for any state in $S_t$ as